Voluntary euthanasia is about choice and respect

 Other limitations can be put on euthanasia.
 Favoured euthanasia regulatory systems require that a patient must request voluntary euthanasia and also be terminally ill in the first instance.
 However, a strong moral case could be made that even those without a terminal illness might wish to have a rational suicide.
-The debate about euthanasia and rational suicide ought to continue, and Dr Philip Nitschke will raise these and other matters at a public forum and rational suicide/euthanasia workshop in Canberra on 10 June.
+The debate about euthanasia and rational suicide ought to continue, and Dr Philip Nitschke will raise these and other matters at upcoming public forums and rational suicide/euthanasia workshops around Australia and overseas.

 Mr Prowse’s third point was that ‘legal euthanasia would undermine the human dignity of all people by allowing us to think that death is a solution to serious and difficult conditions such as cancer, depression or Alzheimer's’.
 On the contrary, the reason why people choose voluntary euthanasia is to maintain their dignity and reduce their suffering.
 It is their choice about their life.

 Why would someone’s dignity be undermined if somebody else chooses to shorten their life by perhaps ten days to reduce their suffering from cancer?
 While anybody’s death is the cause of much grief and sadness for loved ones, we should take some solace from the reduction in their suffering.
 To address Mr Prowse’s other concerns, the most favoured regulatory systems would prohibit depressed people and people with Alzheimer’s from accessing euthanasia (possibly through psychiatric assessments).